Rafal-Maszlej/ctf-writeups/EASYCTF_(2017)/Phunky_Python_1-re30/README.md

     out = chr(letter - x) + out
 ```

-Items are taken from the digs list, but in reverse order reversed(digs).
+Items are taken from the digs list, but in reverse order `reversed(digs)`.
-An unknown value is subtracted from each element, and the whole is converted to a character chr(letter - x).
+An unknown value is subtracted from each element, and the whole is converted to a character `chr(letter - x)`.
-Finally, the character is added to the front of the resulting string out = chr(letter - x) + out.
+Finally, the character is added to the front of the resulting string `out = chr(letter - x) + out`.

 The loop can be reduced to a more readable form: